nyergler/effective-django/tutorial/views.rst

 LiveServerTestCase_.
 This is very much what it sounds like: a test case that runs against a live server.
 By default Django will start the development server for you when it runs these tests, but they can also be run against another server.

-Selenium_ is a package commonly used for writing tests that drive a web browser, and that's what we'll use for our integration tests.
+Selenium_ is a tool for writing tests that drive a web browser, and that's what we'll use for our integration tests.
+By using Selenium, you're able to automate different browers (Chrome, Firefox, etc), and interact with your full application much as the user would.
+Before writing tests to use it, we'll need to install the Python implementation.

 ::